-The example in Listing 1 is available in the CPFloat source code repository on GitHub.1 As we explain in more details in Section 7, CPFloat can leverage OpenMP to run multiple threads in parallel, but the runtime overhead causes the parallel version of the code to be slower than the sequential one on arrays with very few elements.
+The example in Listing 1 is available in the CPFloat source code repository on GitHub.
+As we explain in more detail in Section 7, CPFloat can leverage OpenMP to run multiple threads in parallel, but the runtime overhead causes the parallel version of the code to be slower than the sequential one on arrays with very few elements.
 To alleviate this issue, we use a sequential version of the code for small arrays and switch to the parallel variant only when the number of elements exceeds a machine-dependent threshold which we determine with an auto-tuning procedure.
-For the C library, the auto-tuning can be triggered with the command
+For the C library, the auto-tuning can be triggered with the command https://github.com/north-numerical-computing/cpfloat